jojomondag/Avalonia.VlcVideoPlayer/README.md

 </Application>
 ```

-### Step 2: Initialize VLC at Startup
+### Step 2: Initialize FFmpeg at Startup

-In your `Program.cs` or `App.axaml.cs`, initialize VLC before creating any windows:
+In your `Program.cs` or `App.axaml.cs`, initialize FFmpeg before creating any windows.

+**On macOS, FFmpeg is automatically installed via Homebrew if not found!**

 ```csharp
 using Avalonia.VlcVideoPlayer;